-Below is the final list of accepted talks and training!
+Final list of accepted 2017 talks and training!

 Rob M LeeRobert M. Lee is the CEO founder of the industrial cyber security company Dragos, Inc. He is an internationally recognized subject matter expert on industrial control system (ICS) cyber security and cyber threat intelligence.
 Robert gained his start in the U.S. Intelligence Community where he founded a first of its kind ICS/SCADA cyber threat intelligence and intrusion analysis mission.
 He may be found on Twitter at @RobertMLee

 Each year the #1 attack vector into ICS networks as documented by the ICS-CERT is: "Unknown".
 The #2 attack vector is: "Phishing".
 The problem is we don't have email servers in SCADA environments.
 The reality is when threats are detected in the ICS people often do not know how they got there, and when they do it's because they saw it come in through the business networks.

 His keynote will detail research done by Ben Miller and Robert Lee into the ICS threat landscape, identify why exactly it's so hard to fully understand, and reveal new samples of ICS themed malware and infection vectors as well as information for audience members to defend their environments against similar infections.

 Jim Christy will join us to present from his long career and deep insight into the history of cyber crime investigations and digital forensics: where we've been and where we're headed.